Support your leaders to create connection, meaning and strategic alignment with the Community Vision and Council Plan

 SNAPSHOT OF ‘THE PURPOSE-DRIVEN LOCAL GOVERNMENT LEADER’ PROGRAM

 This program aims to develop purpose-driven leaders equipped to develop a team strategy that aligns their team’s communications, engagement activities and everyday work with the Community Vision.

 The program content includes the following:

-Focus area 1: PURPOSE – Articulating an inspiring team mission that describes what the team will do exceptionally well every day in taking steps towards the achievement of the team vision and the community vision.
+Focus area 1: PURPOSE – Learning how to define their team’s ‘why’, set a team vision and articulate an inspiring team mission that describes what the team will do exceptionally well every day in taking steps towards the achievement of the Community Vision.

-Focus area 3: PROPOSITION – Articulating our value proposition to customers in closing the gap between where the community is now and where it wants to be in the future (Community Vision).
+Focus area 3: PROPOSITION – Learning how to articulate a purpose-driven value proposition that clearly identifies how the team will close the gap between where the community is now and where it wants to be in the future (Community Vision).

-Focus area 6: PARTICIPATION – Clarity on who we need to consult with to make informed decisions and deliver on the goals and priorities of the Community Vision.
+Focus area 6: PARTICIPATION – Learning how to devise stakeholder engagement plans that identify who and how the team will consult to help the team make more informed decisions and deliver on the goals and priorities of the Community Vision.